 Signing “Arbitrage” At Bank of Books

-The Bank of Books store sold several dozen of my mysteries, including the first two, which they counted as a very successful signing.
+The Bank of Books store sold several dozen of my mysteries, including the first two.
+They counted this as a very successful signing.
 Both Malibu newspapers interviewed me and ran stories before and after the fact.
 I’m hoping that will bring me yet more readers from the local community.

 I read scene II-21 from Death By Arbitrage.
 In it, Evan is kidnapped and locked into his condo, which is then set on fire.
 Whether, or how, he escapes was left for the Bank of Books audience to discover.